Skeptic) Behind This Site

 It is said we each journey as far as our environment and networks allow us.
 I became a systems thinker at an early age primarily due to loving parents and supportive friends.
 I'm one of three children (John, Leslie, and Paul) of John Edward Smart and Beatrice Lyyli Smart, two wonderful individuals who met as employees of IBM in the mid-1950's, the pioneering years of "big iron" computing.
 My uncle, Bill Smart, did time and motion efficiency studies for firms in the UK.

-To make wise decisions in the present, we must strive to deeply understand where we are in relation to the known past and our probable futures.
-Among other things, I believe this requires a global community that makes the disciplined development of the field of foresight a top priority.
+To make wise decisions today, we must understand where we are in relation to both the measurable past and to our probable, possible, and preferable futures.
+Among other things, I believe this requires the disciplined development of the field of strategic foresight as a top priority.
 To that end, I co-founded the Foresight Education and Research Network (FERN) in 2010, a nonprofit community that networks foresight employers with students, and graduates of the twenty five M.S., Ph.D., and certificate programs in foresight around the world.

-One of my long-term professional goals is to find sponsors interested in the development of more world-leading training programs in three academically neglected areas: technology foresight, acceleration studies, and evolutionary development theory.
+One of my long-term professional goals is to find sponsors interested in developing world-leading professional training programs in three critically important yet presently neglected areas: technology foresight, acceleration studies, and evolutionary development theory.
 If you are interested in helping with that endeavor, or if I can help your organization with technology foresight consulting or speaking, please email me at the address below.